Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands

 \section{Abstract}

 We report a unified theory based on linear response, for analyzing the longitudinal optical conductivity (LOC) of materials with tilted Dirac cones.
-Depending on the tilt parameter $t$, the Dirac electrons have four phases, untilted, type-I, type-II, and type-III; the Dirac dispersion can be isotropic or anisotropic; the spatial dimension of the material can be one-, two-, or three-dimensions.
-The interband LOCs and intraband LOCs in $d$ dimension (with $d\ge2$) are found to scale as to $\sigma_{0}\omega^{d-2}$ and $\sigma_{0}|\mu|^{d-1}\delta(\omega)$, respectively, where $\omega$ is the frequency and $\mu$ the chemical potential.
-The interband LOCs always vanish in one dimension due to lacking of extra spatial dimension.
-The angular dependence of LOCs is found to characterize the band tilting, and the constant asymptotic background values of LOC reflect features of the Dirac bands.
-The LOCs in the anisotropic tilted Dirac cone can be connected to its isotropic counterpart by a ratio that consists of Fermi velocities.
-The findings are valid for a great many Dirac materials in the spatial dimensions of physical interests.
+Depending on the tilt parameter $t$, the Dirac electrons have four phases: untilted, type-I, type-II, and type-III; the Dirac dispersion can be isotropic or anisotropic; the spatial dimension of the material can be one-, two-, or three-dimensions (1D, 2D and 3D).
+The interband LOCs and intraband LOCs in $d$ dimension (with $d\ge2$) are found to scale as $\sigma_{0}\omega^{d-2}$ and $\sigma_{0}\mu^{d-1}\delta(\omega)$, respectively, where $\omega$ is the frequency and $\mu$ the chemical potential.
+The interband LOC vanishes in 1D due to lack of extra spatial dimension.
+In contrast, the interband LOCs in 2D and 3D are nonvanishing and share many similar properties.
+A universal and robust fixed point of interband LOCs appears at $\omega=2\mu$ no matter $d=2$ or $d=3$, which can be intuitively understood by the geometric structures of Fermi surface and energy resonance contour.
+The intraband LOCs and the carrier density for 2D and 3D tilted Dirac bands are both closely related to the geometric structure of Fermi surface and the cutoff of integration.
+The angular dependence of LOCs is found to characterize both spatial dimensionality and band tilting and the constant asymptotic background values of LOC reflect features of Dirac bands.
+The LOCs in the anisotropic tilted Dirac cone can be connected to its isotropic counterpart by a ratio that consists of Fermi velocities for both 2D and 3D.
+Most of the findings are universal for tilted Dirac materials and hence valid for a great many Dirac materials in the spatial dimensions of physical interest.

 \end{CJK}